LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition: Experiments

-Figure \ref{fig:acc} shows the results of sentence-level accuracy on three datasets.
-The results exceeded our expectations and were very interesting.
-Firstly, the results confirm that the token-level $F_1$ value is sometimes misleading what we mentioned in Section 1.
-For example, on Boson-NER dataset, althought the token-level $F_1$ scores of \textbf{LTP} and \textbf{LC} are similar in the last few iterations, the sentence-level accuracy is $2\%$ difference.
-Secondly, in the experiment, \textbf{LTP} is much better than the rest of the methods, and can be close to the use of all training data especially on complex datasets (eg. Boson-NRR, OntoNotes).
-Thirdly, \textbf{LC} and \textbf{NLC} perform poorly at sentence-level accuracy.
+Figure \ref{fig:acc} shows the results of \textbf{sentence-level accuracy} on six datasets.
+The results exceeded our expectations and are very interesting.
+Firstly, the results confirm that entity-level $F_1$-score is sometimes misleading (two social media datasets, \textit{Weibo\_NER} and \textit{Ritter}) as what we mention in Section \ref{sec:intro}.
+Secondly, our strategy \textbf{LTP} is better than the rest of methods, while it not obvious on the large data set of canonical text, which is similar to text for pre-trained word embedding.

-The two operations that are time-consuming in the actual sequence labeling process are the amount of text that the labeler needs to read and the amount of text that the labeler needs to label.
-In Figure \ref{fig:len}, we use the total number of tokens and the total number of entities to represent these two factors.
-One can see that compared with \textbf{LC}, \textbf{LTP} can achieve better performance with less label effort.
+We known that the most obvious effect of active learning is to select one sample at a time, although this is not realistic due to the cost of retraining.
+The more samples selected each time, the worse the active learning effect.
+Therefore, in the case of a large data pool, selecting $2\%$ of the samples in each round cannot clearly reflect the differences between different strategies.
+In order to clearly reflect the differences between strategies, we constructed an additional experiment on \textit{CONLL2003} with \textbf{$1\%$} samples selected each iteration.
+Results are given in Figure \ref{fig:conll-1}.

+Figure \ref{fig:length} shows \textbf{average length} of the samples selected by different active learning strategies.
+Unlike other active learning strategies, \textbf{LTP} does not have a obvious bias towards sample length.
+From another aspect, \textbf{LTP} use less annotation cost to achieve better performance than other strategies.